autarch/perl-advent-calendar-2015-stepford/article.md

 Here's what I'm going to do:

-* Get the names and IP addresses for all the children in the world, or at least a few of them and assign them a UUID.
+* Get the names and IP addresses for all the children in the world, or at least a few of them.
+* Assign each child a UUID so I can track them easily.
 * Download the
   [free GeoLite2 database](http://dev.maxmind.com/geoip/geoip2/geolite2/) from
   MaxMind.